Digital content shared through a website is a powerful tool for nonprofit outreach, fundraising, community building, and program delivery.

 Users who aren’t computer savvy

 With 4.3 Million Hispanics in Florida, there is a clear need for resources in Spanish.
-Family Network on Disabilities in Florida offers their site in four languages: English, Spanish, Russian, and Haitian Creole.
+Family Network on Disabilities in Florida offers its site in four languages: English, Spanish, Russian, and Haitian Creole.

 When a nonprofit works with those who do not speak English, they should consider making their resources available for them in their native tongue.
-In doing this, they are ensuring that there is not a barrier between users who speak another language and their services.
+In doing this, they eliminate barriers between users who speak another language and their services.

-Meanwhile using simple words in your content can lead it to help readers more.
-They can get what they need from your resources.
-Try to write content that someone in fourth or fifth grade can understand.
+Try to write content that someone in the fourth or fifth grade can understand.
+Keeping things simple helps your readers get what they need from your website.
 The easier your resources are to read, the stronger the impact your organization will have.

 The first paragraph was graded through the Hemingway Editor as a Grade 12 readability.
 The second paragraph was a Grade 7.
 Tools like the Hemingway Editor will help you ensure that your content is helpful to those with low literacy rates.
 Try to create content that is readable to Grade 7 or below.

-Creating a homepage overloaded with too much media, a complex navigation bar, and advanced layout will lead users to feel discouraged.
 Pew Research Center found that “32% of non-internet users said the internet was too difficult to use, including 8% of this group who said they were “too old to learn.”
-So how can the 32% be reached?
-Well, Parent’s Place of Maryland does a exemplary job of offering a clean and simple homepage.
-Having a navigation bar that is easy to use will help users of all ages travel through the site.
+How can the 32% be reached?

 One example of bridging this gap is in the clean and simple website of KY Spin.
 See how they have a simple navigation bar and even an accessibility menu?
 But remember that a website’s design is always in flux, as there are always opportunities to enhance your visitors’ experience online.